google-deepmind/c3_neural_compression/README.md

 Project page: https://c3-neural-compression.github.io/

-This code can be used to train and evaluate the C3 model in the paper, that can be used to reproduce the empirical results of the paper, including the psnr/per-frame-mse values
-(logged as `psnr_quantized` / `per_frame_distortion_quantized`) and the
-corresponding bpp values (logged as `bpp_total`) for each image / video patch.
-We have tested this code on a single NVIDIA P100 and V100 GPU, with Python 3.10.
-Around 20M / 300M / 25G of hard disk space is required to download the
-Kodak / CLIC2020 / UVG datasets respectively.

 Abstract: Most neural compression models are trained on large datasets of images or videos in order to generalize to unseen data.
 Such generalization typically requires large and expressive architectures with a high decoding complexity.
 Here we